rolandhordos/Study-ReactNative/README.md

 Very cool debugging, very easy to enable.
 Pretty lightweight RN project template, lighter than Ignite.

 Webstorm hides some files in the /var/private..tmp are.
 Not sure how these are maintained yet.
 Nice that it is aware that you can have a ton of files getting in the way and accomodate that both visually and on the file system.

+### Atom

+Loving the "Hackable" nature of this nice light IDE.
+Have customized the look and feel right down to specific syntax choices.
+Will shared these ~/.atom/*.less changes down the road.

 ## Handy References